 Jennifer Holmgren, Ph.D. has served as our Chief Executive Officer and as a director since the Business Combination, and previously served as Chief Executive Officer and as a director of Legacy LanzaTech from 2010 until the Business Combination.
 Previously, she served as Vice President and General Manager of the Renewable Energy and Chemicals business unit at UOP LLC, a Honeywell Company, where she held various commercial and technical leadership positions from 1987-2010.
 In 2003, she was the first woman awarded the Malcolm E. Pruitt Award from the Council for Chemical Research (CCR).
 In 2010, she was the recipient of the Leadership Award from the Commercial Aviation Alternative Fuels Initiative (CAAFI) for her work in establishing the technical and commercial viability of sustainable aviation biofuels.
 In 2015, Dr. Holmgren and her team at LanzaTech were awarded the U.S. Environmental Protection Agency Presidential Green Chemistry Award, and Dr. Holmgren was awarded the BIO Rosalind Franklin Award for Leadership in Industrial Biotechnology.
 Sustainability magazine, Salt, named Dr. Holmgren as the world's most compassionate businesswoman in 2015.
-In October 2015, Dr. Holmgren #1 of the 100 most influential leader Award in Corporate Social Innovation from the YWCA Metropolitan Chicago.
-The Digest named Dr. Holmgren #1 of the 100 most influential leaders in the Bioeconomy in 2017 and awarded her the Global Bioenergy Leadership Award in 2018 and the 2020 William C. Holmberg Award for Lifetime Achievement in the Advanced Bioeconomy.
-Dr. Holmgren was also the 2018 recipient of the Alchievement in the Advanced Bioeconomy.
-Dr. Holmgren was also the 2018 recipient of the Alchievement Award for making a significant and lasting contribution to the world of innovation, and the Prix Voltaire Award by the Prix Voltaire International Foundation, which award is based on the 17 sustainable development goals initiated by the United Nations.
+In October 2015, Dr. Holmgren #1 of the 100 most influential leaders in the Bioeconomy in 2017 and awarded her the Global Bioenergy Leadership Award in 2018 and the 2020 William C. Holmberg Award for Lifetime Achievement in the Advanced Bioeconomy.
+Dr. Holmgren was also the 2018 recipient of the AIChE Fuels & Petrochemicals Division Award.
+In 2021, she received the Edison Achievement Award for making a significant and lasting contribution to the world of innovation, and the Prix Voltaire Award, awarded by the Prix Voltaire International Foundation, which award is based on the 17 sustainable development goals initiated by the United Nations.
 In 2022, she was included in ICIS's Top 40 Power Players ranking.
-Dr. Holmgren has an than 30 scientific publications and is a member of the National Academy of Engineering.
+Dr. Holmgren has an honorary doctorate from Delft University of Technology.
+Dr. Holmgren is the author or co-author of 50 U.S. patents and more than 30 scientific publications and is a member of the National Academy of Engineering.
 She is on the Governing Council for the Bio Energy Research Institute in India, which was established by the Department of Biotechnology, Indian Government, and IndianOil Corporation.
 Dr. Holmgren also sits on the Advisory Council for the Andlinger Center for Energy and the Environment at Princeton University, the Halliburton Labs Advisory Board, the Universiti Teknologi PETRONAS International Advisory Council, and the Founder Advisory for The Engine, a venture capital fund built by MIT that invests in early-stage science and engineering companies.
 Dr. Holmgren holds a Ph.D. from the University of Illinois at Urbana-Champaign in Inorganic Materials Synthesis, an M.B.A. from the Booth School of Business at the University of Chicago and a B.Sc. from Harvey Mudd College in Chemistry.